mathiasvan/Snake-Codefever/README.md

 ## Compile .exe file

-Run this command to compile the `.exe` file.
+Run this command in the terminal in the directory with the `main.py` file to compile the `.exe` file.

 ```powershell
 pyinstaller --onefile --noconsole main.py